Renew, vary or revoke

 - The notice

-- The MoC guide
+- The Maintenance of Competence guide

 - The sample log book document

-You must reply to the notice with your completed documentation in full (not submitted separately) and it will be reviewed in due course.
+You must reply to the notice with your completed documentation in full (not submitted separately) by the due date and it will be reviewed in due course.
 Notices are processed in the order we receive them and will not be escalated for any reason.
 If your responses are not satisfactory, we may either ask you to resubmit or decline your responses with feedback.

 The notice cannot be extended, therefore if you do not respond by the due date, the notice will be closed, along with your application, and a refusal letter sent.
 This means you are not able to work in the statutory function without a valid practising certificate.